-Don't go too thick, you want it about 2 millimetres thick so that it can easily dry.
+Don't go too thick, you want it about 2 millimeters thick so that it can easily dry.
 Thicker, and you risk browning the edges in an attempt to fully dehydrate it.

 Once it's dry, it will become brittle and breakable.
 That's how you know it's done.

-After that, simply put the pieces in a bullet style or high powered blender, or food processor and blend it into powder.
+After that, simply put the pieces in a bullet style or high powered blender, or food processor, and blend it into powder.

 Storing Dried Buttermilk

-- 1-5 cups buttermilk
+- 3 cups buttermilk

 - Use a spatula to spread to 2 millimetre thickness.

 - Cool and break into pieces 2 to 3 inches in size.